Tennessee's 14th Senate district

 Tennessee's 14th Senate district is one of 33 districts in the Tennessee Senate.
 It has been represented by Republican Shane Reeves since a 2018 special election to replace fellow Republican Jim Tracy.

 Geography

-District 14 stretches from eastern Murfreesboro to the Alabama border in Middle Tennessee, covering part of Rutherford County and all of Bedford, Lincoln, Marshall, and Moore Counties.
-Other communities in the district include Shelbyville, Lewisburg, Lynchburg, Fayetteville, and Park City.
+District 14 stretches from eastern Murfreesboro to Lynchburg in Middle Tennessee, covering part of Rutherford County and all of Bedford, Cannon, and Moore Counties.
+Other communities in the district include Shelbyville and Woodbury.

-The district is located entirely within Tennessee's 4th congressional district, and overlaps with the 34th, 37th, 39th, 48th, 62nd, and 92nd districts of the Tennessee House of Representatives.
-It borders the state of Alabama.
+The district is located mainly within Tennessee's 4th congressional district but also is within the 5th congressional district.

 Recent election results

 Tennessee Senators are elected to staggered four-year terms, with odd-numbered districts holding elections in midterm years and even-numbered districts holding elections in presidential years.